atomone-hub/govgen-proposals/001_ATONE_DISTRIBUTION.md

 > [!NOTE]
 > This proposal is intended solely to assess the opinions and feelings of the
 > GovGen community regarding the future of the proposed AtomOne (this
-> "*Sentiment Proposal*"").
+> "*Sentiment Proposal*").
 As such, the results of the vote on this Sentiment
 > Proposal are not intended to be, and will not be, binding or determinative in
 > any way.
 >